2021 at University College Birmingham

 Are the library and IT facilities open?

-The library at The Link will be available from 9am to 9pm on Monday to Friday.
-This is for use by students who do not have IT equipment or space to study at home.
+The library at The Link will be available from 9am to 5pm on Monday to Friday throughout the summer.
 It is also possible to borrow library books using the click and collect service.

 Camden House is also available if you need to use the computers.
 There will be IT staff on site if you are having any technical problems.
 Alternatively, you can see phone and online contact details for IT support here.